Microsoft .NET eLearning Bundle Course

 • Use MVC patterns and industry best practices to build flexible and robust applications

-• Discover how to improve the analysis of application performance, security, and data access to optimise the overall development process
+• Improve the analysis of application performance, security, and data access to optimize the overall development process

-• Build an understanding of the .NET standard class libraries as a springboard for future development
+• Identify .NET standard class libraries as a springboard for future development

-• Learn how to debug, monitor and test your own C# and .NET code
+• Debug, monitor, and test your own C# and .NET code

 • Perform simple data manipulation with Entity Framework Core